SpaceVim/SpaceVim/docs/_posts/2018-01-01-SpaceVim-Newsletter-Never-lost-never-give-up.md

 ## What's new

-The last newsletter is posted on May 31, SpaceVim has released 4 releases.
+The last newsletter was posted on May 31, SpaceVim has released 4 releases.

 ### Release 0.3.1

-This release is a HOTFIX after 0.3.0, it adds support for old version of vim and fix some startup errors.
+This release is a HOTFIX after 0.3.0, It brings support for old version of vim and fixs some startup errors.

 new features in this release: